DataDog/hiring-engineers/answers.md

+PS: Please enlarge the whole webpage to check the screenshots.😉

 # Prerequisites - Setup the environment

 Answers : I use Vagrant and VirtualBox to setup the test environment.
 Since I am working on a windows PC, I choose cmder as the console emulator for Shell.